pderichai/n-gram-language-models/README.md

 # n-gram-language-models

-Implementation of an n-gram language model using Katz back-off and linear interpolation.
+Implementation of n-gram language models using add-K, linear interpolation, and Katz backoff (in progress).

+There are bugs in the Katz backoff model!